 The risk for the West to give up on Ukraine in exchange for Russia’s cooperation in Syria, or even just the promise of cooperation, should be taken seriously.
 Poroshenko certainly did during his panel session, where he devoted a significant amount of time to defending reforms.

-Taken as a whole, Munich sent a clear message: 2016 will test the strength of the political, economic and cultural ties that have bound the trans-Atlantic community since 1945.
+Munich sent a clear message: 2016 will test the strength of the political, economic and cultural ties that have bound the trans-Atlantic community since 1945.
 And Russia may have the momentum.
 It certainly has the clearer goals.